Comfortable

 The corrective nature of our superior arch support is designed to neutralize your weight distribution and place your foot in the best anatomical position.
 This support can take some getting used to.
 We suggest slowly breaking in your new shoes over the course of 2–3 weeks.

-Can you wear open toe shoes in the winter?
+• Can you wear open toe shoes on winter?

 There’s no rule saying that you can’t do this but it’s probably not a good idea to wear open-toe shoes in the snow.
 However, you can certainly wear a pair of snow boots while you’re traveling outside, then switch over to your favorite open-toe shoes when you reach your destination.